+2022

+т Specific date forTargetachievement of target Progress in achieving target

+Number %

-2022 Target Specific date for achievement of target Progress in achieving target Number acmevement of target Frogress in acineving target Women on the N/A At least 30% N/A Women represent approximately 27% of the Board as of April 13, 2022.
-Board of Directors IV/A At least 50 % IN/A Women represent approximately 27 % of the board as of April 13, 2022.
-Board of Birectors The target will be achieved if all 14 director nominees are elected at the meeting on June 8, 2022.
-If all of the director nominees are elected, women will represent approximately 36% of the Board.
+Women on the Board of Directors N/A At least 30% N/A Women represent approximately 27% of the Board as of April 13, 2022.
+The target will be achieved if all 14 director nominees are elected at the meeting on June 8, 2022.
+If all of the director nominees are elected, women will represent approximately

+36% of the Board.